Giovarco/SpringBootProject/README.md

     - Add validation

 Features' TODOs:
-    - Add image tags
+    - Each design can have 0 or more tags
+    - Each design has a description
-    - Allow GET by filters
+    - Allow GET designs by filters